 The church dates from the 12th century but has had considerable alterations, and is in good condition.
 Recent works have included major repairs to the tower, with the bells restored and increased to six.

-Further developments have been a kitchen servery and new sound and heating systems.
 The 1873 organ was renovated in 2012, re-sited in the nave, and the Vestry enclosed by a Victorian screen.